Image

 These documents are also a useful resource for First Nations communities as a tool to hold the private sector to their commitments, and government agencies to guide their activities as project funders and proponents.

 These are the only First Nations-led guides for businesses and investors on Indigenous cultural heritage protection in our region.
-We call upon businesses and investors to stand with us and set an example of leading practice, to ensure the protection, strength and endurance of First Nations cultural heritage for centuries to come.
+We call upon businesses and investors to stand with us and set an example of leading practice, to ensure the protection, strength and endurance of First Nations Cultural Heritage for centuries to come.

 Piloting the Guides - The Alliance is currently working with leading businesses and investors to pilot the guides in specific sectors.